It took a rejection letter from Harvard for me to…like…care about Jesus.

 In college, I thought I was better than everyone else because I “sinned less” -- as if that is even a thing – but then more recently I kind of threw out the whole rule book and decided that my actions didn’t have consequences if I didn’t want them to.

 I don't know what you call the middle.
 I just…needed a minute.
-I just needed a minute.
-I don’t really know what I accomplished, per se, but right now, I’m on my back porch with my physical Bible open, like...instead of the app, listening to a song that makes me feel like Jesus is sitting right beside me, and we are having a chat.
+I don’t really know what I accomplished, per se, but right now, I’m on my back porch with my physical Bible open, instead of walking past its shelf and not feeling anything, listening to a song that makes me feel like Jesus is sitting right beside me, and we are having a chat.
 We haven’t really had a chat in a while.
 In the past, during these chats, I have felt like I am like a puppy with my tail tucked between my legs.
 That I'd peed on the rug, that I needed to be disciplined.

 That’s not how it is today.
 Today, I am in the presence of God, and I feel totally calm about it.
 I am not nervous.
 He knows all the crap I’ve done already.
 He knows all the things I tried to replace Him with.
 He knew all that would happen, and he signed on for me anyway.
 Isn’t that the most beautiful thing you’ve ever heard?
 So, we have just done the white as snow thing on all of that transgression stuff and we are having such a nice chat about my dreams.
 I am finally in tune with them again.
 I am curled up in my papasan chair with a baggy Anthropologie cardigan that I have stretched out beyond recognition – it will never go back to regular cardigan size – eating the strawberries off of my oatmeal.
 I can’t see what He is eating, but He is in the chair across from me, and y’all know that God has access to really good snacks.